Learn how to send local and production push notifications in your React Native Application

 Sending push notification

-- In the Firebase Console, go to Project Settings > Service Accounts and click Generate new private key to download a JSON file.
+- Firebase Console > Project Settings > Service Accounts > Generate new private key.
+Save the JSON.

 firebase-admin: